v1.3.0

 Quick Setup

-2. Download optimized model from Hugging Face
+2. Download a GGUF model (e.g., from Hugging Face)

-3. Configure Caro: caro config set backend mlx
+3. Configure model path in caro config

 4. Test: caro "list files"